Skip to contents

 Overview

 myIO provides standard htmlwidgets Shiny bindings, so charts work like any other output in your Shiny app.
-This vignette covers the basics and common patterns.
+This vignette covers the basics, interactive I/O patterns, and common recipes.

 Minimal App